 In the animal world, my skin is my hide.
 The hide generates its own oil - as long as nothing interferes with that production.
 But even if we do something to interfere, the body will adjust if given time.
 Humans tend to be impatient and want a fix immediately.
 We can get that fix naturally by applying oils from a different source.

 In the spiritual world, we're told that Bible-era folks made themselves hygienic and/or healthy by applying oil - olive oil was typically used because it was the available oil in that region.
 Today, we have access to a world of oils, and we can blend them together to maximize their nutritive benefits.

 So, for those of you looking for lotion, I would first advise that you use our soaps exclusively for a couple of weeks and watch your skin celebrate.
 If you've been using deodorant soaps or mass market soaps, your skin will be so relieved to not be daily stripped of its natural oils.
 You aren't going to need full-body lotion anymore.

-We also have a Moisturizing Body Balm in stick form - excellent for the heels!
+We also have an On the Spot Moisture Body Balm in stick form - excellent for the heels!

 And a Healer's Balm to help with particularly bad spots or boo-boos.

 We have a Barrier Balm (tinted or plain) for sun and wind blocking.